i-doit/knowledge-base/docs/en/i-doit-pro-add-ons/forms/configure-forms-backend.md

     sudo ./run.sh instance:create {Username} {Apikey}

 !!!info ""
     Each Forms instance has its own API and gets its own {Username} and {Apikey}.
-These can be defined freely and have nothing in common with the i-doit pro API.
+These can be defined freely and have nothing in common with the i-doit API.

-    The data must be noted during the installation, because they must be entered later in the configuration of the Forms Add-on in the i-doit pro interface.
+    The data must be noted during the installation, because they must be entered later in the configuration of the Forms Add-on in the i-doit interface.

     Example: sudo ./run.sh instance:create forms1 abDzfk74dsfi55FOS32